GovTechSG/CFT-Docs/general/pricing.md

 ➡️ **Final Monthly Cost= $8,045**

-### Low-volume Monthly Transfer Sample
+### Sample 2: Low-volume Monthly Transfers

 <u>Cost 1: Cost per transfer</u>

-Note: The example provided is calculated using the [Proposed Pricing numbers](#cost-per-transfer).
+Note: The example provided is calculated using the [Proposed Pricing numbers](#understanding-proposed-and-indicative-pricing-rates).

 - In Jan '24:
     - 10 files transferred in "Workflow A"